Leo Friedlander Studio

 The Leo Friedlander Studio is a historic home and artist's studio located in Greenburgh, Westchester County, New York.
 It was built in 1908 by the Roman Bronze Works and is a 2 1/2-story building built of concrete block covered in stucco.
 It features classical style details, a copper-covered gable roof, a bank of skylights, and two brick chimneys.
-It was the residence and studio of Leo Friedlander (1890–1966) from the 1930s until his death.
-It was originally the home and studio of Henry Merwin Shrady and then Karl Ilava.
+It was originally the home and studio of sculptor Henry Shrady and then Karl Ilava.
+It was then the residence and studio of Leo Friedlander (1890–1966) from the 1930s until his death.

 It was added to the National Register of Historic Places in 1982.